rsdoiel/antenna/archives/2025/planet_2025.20.md

 ---

-## Home-bound Syrians find few of the basics needed to survive
+## Syrians heading home find few of the basics needed to survive

 date: 2025-05-19, from: United Nations, Top Stories